It4innovations/hyperqueue/README.md

 ![Tests](https://github.com/it4innovations/hyperqueue/actions/workflows/test.yml/badge.svg)

-**HyperQueue** (HQ) lets you build a computation plan consisting of a large amount of tasks and then execute it transparently over a system like SLURM/PBS.
-It dynamically groups tasks into SLURM/PBS jobs and distributes them to fully utilize allocated nodes.
-You thus do not have to manually aggregate your tasks into SLURM/PBS jobs.
+**HyperQueue** is a tool designed to simplify execution of large workflows (task graphs) on HPC clusters.
+It allows you to execute a large number of tasks in a simple way, without having to manually submit jobs into batch schedulers like Slurm or PBS.
+You just specify what you want to compute – HyperQueue will automatically ask for computational resources and dynamically load-balance tasks across all allocated nodes and cores.
+HyperQueue can also work without Slurm/PBS as a general task executor.

 [Documentation](https://it4innovations.github.io/hyperqueue/)